mlundine/tensorflow_app/README.md

 There are two conda environments containing all of the needed package versions located in tensorflow_app/envs.

-The first one to use is tensorflowappgpu.yml or tensorflowappcpu.yml for macs and for the cpu version.
+The first one to use is tensorflowappgpu.yml or tensorflowappmac.yml for macs or tensorflowappcpu for the cpu version.

 Open up Anaconda prompt on Windows or terminal on macs and run:

 cd wherever_you_placed_it/tensorflow_app/envs

-conda env create --file tensorflowappgpu.yml  or conda env create --file tensorflowappcpu.yml
+conda env create --file tensorflowappgpu.yml  or conda activate tensorflowappmac or conda env create --file tensorflowappcpu.yml

-conda env create --file yolov5.yml or conda env create --file yolov5cpu
+conda env create --file yolov5.yml or conda env create --file yolov5mac

-conda activate tensorflowappgpu or conda activate tensorflowappcpu
+conda activate tensorflowappgpu or conda activate tensorflowappmac or conda activate tensorflowappcpu

 cd wherever_you_placed_it/tensoflow_app/gui